 Top tips for accessible shop design on #PurpleTuesday

-Tuesday 13th November is the inaugural Purple Tuesday, the UK’s first accessible shopping day.
+The second Tuesday of November is Purple Tuesday, the UK’s first accessible shopping day.
 The day aims to recognise the importance and needs of disabled customers and promote inclusive shopping.

 With nearly one in every five people in the UK living with a disability or impairment, it is incredibly important to promote inclusive shopping and recognise the needs of customers with disabilities.
 Afterall the ‘Purple Pound’ has a collective spending power of £249 billion to the UK economy so the incentive is there for retailers to act now!